AdKowalewski/Czytelnia/README.md

 To start debug type: `flutter run lib/main.dart` and choose device for emulation (android recommended).

 ## TODO
-At the moment there is no functionality to search books by name of author.
+At the moment there is no functionality to search books by name or author.